 While Toolcraft enlisted the assistance of a system integrator to get the initial application up and running, the machine shop was able to program and install the rinsing and drying station on their own.
 “What really enabled us to do this was all the free online support Universal Robots gives you,” says Wittenberg.
 “After our automation engineer took the online UR Academy, he spent a few hours with the integrator and was able to add that station to the cobot cycle with no external help otherwise.”

 At first, Wittenberg feared that production would go down during the programming phase of the rinsing station as the UR5e would then be unable to handle its regular machine tending duties.
 The Toolcraft team discovered, however, that they could simply use Universal Robots’ simulator and program almost the entire addition to the cycle offline while the cobot kept working.

-UR+ gripper speeds up integration
+UR+ gripper speeds up intergration